JayellWolfe/JayellWolfe.github.io/_posts/2020-07-30-Naive Bayes From Scratch.md

 # What is Naive Bayes ??

-Naive Bayes Classifier Algorithm is a family of probabilistic classification algorithms based on the [Bayes' Theorem](https://en.wikipedia.org/wiki/Bayes%27_theorem) with the 'naive' assumption of conditional independence between every pair of a feature.
+According to [scikit - learn.org](https://scikit-learn.org/stable/modules/naive_bayes.html) Naive Bayes methods are a set of supervised learning algorithms that are based on [Bayes Theorem](https://www.mathsisfun.com/data/bayes-theorem.html) with the 'naive' assumption that there is a conditional independence between every pair of features given the value of class variable.

 ![NaiveBayes](/img/Bayes_rule-300x172.jpg)

 Where:
-P(c|x) is the posterior probability of class (c, target) given predictor (x, attributes).
+* P(c|x) is the posterior probability of class (c, target) given predictor (x, attributes).
-P(c) is the prior probability of class.
+* P(c) is the prior probability of class.
-P(x|c) is the likelihood which is the probability of predictor given class.
+* P(x|c) is the likelihood which is the probability of predictor given class.
-P(x) is the prior probability of predictor.
+* P(x) is the prior probability of predictor.

 There are three types of Naive Bayes Algorithms: